-Certain forms of hedging or monetization transactions, such as zero-cost collars and forward sale contracts, allow an officer, director, or employee to lock in much of the value of his or her stock holdings, often in exchange for all or part of the potential for upside appreciation in the stock.
+Certain forms of hedging or monetization transactions, such as zero-cost collars and forward sale contracts, allow an officer, director, or employee to lock in much of the value of his or her unit holdings, often in exchange for all or part of the potential for upside appreciation in the units.
 Such transactions allow the officer, director, or employee to continue to own the covered securities, but without the full risks and rewards of ownership.
-When that occurs, the officer, director, or employee may no longer have the same objectives as the Company's other stockholders.
-Therefore, such transactions involving the Company's equity securities are prohibited by this Policy.
+When that occurs, the officer, director, or employee may no longer have the same objectives as the Partnership's other unitholders.
+Therefore, such transactions involving the Partnership's equity securities are prohibited by this Policy.